 - Bring information about a treatment you want to try.
 Make sure it’s from a respected source, like a medical journal or government-sponsored health website.

 - Tell your doctor if you want to delay or skip your regular treatment, and ask about pros and cons.
 The choice is yours to make, but keep an open mind.

 - If side effects are a problem, tell your doctor that improving them is a high priority for you.
-Ask if he knows about a nondrug therapy that can help.
+Ask if they know about a nondrug therapy that can help.

-- Ask him to tell you which products and practices are based on false or unproven claims.
+- Ask them to tell you which products and practices are based on false or unproven claims.